-Your instrument cluster is designed to let you know at a glance how your vehicle is running.
+Your instrument panel cluster is designed to let you know at a glance how your vehicle is running.
 You'll know how fast you're going, about how much fuel is in your tank and many other things you need to drive safely and economically.

-Standard Cluster: United States Version Shown, Canada Similar
+Optional Cluster: United States Version Shown, Canadian Similar